trstovall/lazarus/media/README.md

 6. Pray.
 7. Tobacco helps you think.
 8. Cannabis helps you love.
+9. Don't smoke.
+It leads to isolation, and...Death.

 I Made A Rotary Vane Engine Prototype | driving 4 answers https://youtu.be/sTHSFncPUCQ?si=BRkSxgiq1AToNcvz